-Top Tip 1 – Don’t use bullet points!
+Top Tip 1 – Try not to use bullet points!

 Your application should be an extended description of your engineering career history not a summary of your roles; it should read like a compelling story not a CV.